Volkswagen Passat GTE Estate reliability & safety

 The latest Passat GTE has only recently been introduced, so as yet there are no recurring reliability issues that have become apparent.
 German engineering has a reputation for quality, so the Volkswagen badge reassure those looking for a reliable set of wheels.

-Volkswagen scored a customer satisfaction rating of 89.99% in our sister title Auto Express' 2019 Driver Power survey, landing in the middle of the pack compared to others on the list.
-Interestingly, Skoda, SEAT and Audi – all VW Group brands – finished ahead of Volkswagen, suggesting that car buyers trust VW’s sister brands slightly more.
-The Passat itself – specifically, the Mk8 – was rated as the 54th best car to own by drivers in the 2019 Driver Power survey.
+Volkswagen scored a customer satisfaction rating of 88.50% in our 2020 Driver Power survey.
+Interestingly, fellow Volkswagen Group brands Skoda and SEAT finished ahead of Volkswagen itself, suggesting that car buyers trust VW’s sister brands slightly more; Audi was two places behind in 21st.
+The Passat itself – specifically, the Mk8 – was rated as the 54th best car to own by drivers in the 2019 Driver Power survey but did not feature in the 2020 survey.

 There's a variety of active driver assistance systems on the Passat GTE Estate, designed to limit the chance of a crash happening in the first place.
 Travel Assist includes adaptive cruise control and lane-keeping assistance, both of which work at speeds of up to 130mph.